EskoSalaka/nestjs-sqlite-queue/README.md

 - Recovering from application shutdowns or crashes when jobs are being processed.
 There should be some easy process that marks jobs as STALLED if a job is stuck in the PROCESSING after a shutdown
 - Some faster way of getting the jobs from the queue to the workers.
 Currently, the workers poll the queue for new jobs at a specified rate.
 There could for example be a way to pull more jobs when the workers are running out of jobs to process and it is known that there are more jobs in the queue.
-- DRAINED event.
-An event that is emitted when the queue is empty and all jobs have been processed.

 Other features: